 "Medical [Clinic.
 An office building or group of offices for persons engaged in the practice of a medical or dental profession or occupation.
 A medical clinic does not have beds for overnight care of patients but may involve the treatment of outpatients.
 A "medical profession or occupation" is any activity involving the diagnosis, cure, treatment, mitigation, or prevention of disease, or that affects any bodily function or structure.]
 Services, General.
 Providing out-patient medical, surgical, or dental care by a physician or health care worker in a facility that does not include onsite overnight care.
-The term includes doctor offices, ambulatory surgery facilities, freestanding surgical outpatient facilities, freestanding birthing centers, chiropractor offices, dentist offices, orthodontist offices, physical therapist offices, kidney dialysis centers, blood donation or collection services facilities, acute care facilities, urgent care facilities, and any administrative offices necessary for operation of the facility."
+The term includes doctor offices, ambulatory surgery facilities, freestanding surgical outpatient facilities, freestanding birthing centers, chiropractor offices, dentist offices, orthodontist offices, physical therapist offices, kidney dialysis centers, blood donation or collection services facilities, acute care facilities, urgent care facilities, and any administrative offices necessary for operation of the facility.
+The term does not include emergency care services (see hospital)."